pauldruce/pauldruce.github.io/index.md

 The particle animation on this page is made using p5js - a JavaScript framework.
 I am investigating using animation software such as *p5js* and *manim* to improve my teaching.

 I'm also a self-employed GCSE and A Level tutor for Maths and Physics.
-See my other dedicated website [](www.pauljdruce.com) for details.

 You can find links to various social media and other sites in the footer of every page.
 </center>